 Let’s take a look at some garage conversion ideas and the garage conversion costs that you'll need to keep in mind as you design and budget for your renovation.

-Maybe you already know exactly what you want the end result of your garage conversion to be.
-Perhaps you’re interested in adding living quarters above or converting the whole thing into a studio or one-bedroom apartment that you can rent out to generate some extra income.
-Or maybe you’re tinkering with the idea of a children’s playroom, a home gym or a home office.
-Whatever your preferences, you should know that some types of garage conversions are generally less expensive than others.
+Maybe you already know exactly what type of garage conversion you have in mind.
+Perhaps you’re interested in converting your garage into living space, or maybe you want to convert the whole garage into a mother-in-law unit that you can rent out to generate some extra income.
+Or maybe you’re tinkering with the idea of turning your garage into a gym, a bedroom, or a home office.
+Dream big!

 Finishing Your Garage

-Planning a garage conversion requires finding out what you need to do to turn your storage space into living space.
-You’ll need to add insulation to ensure that your new living area stays cool in the summer and warm in the winter.
-If your walls are unfinished, you’ll need to finish them.
-Drywall, paneling or plywood are the traditional options for finishing a wall, but cheaper materials like shiplap or sheet metal are also available, if you like the look of them.
+To turn your garage into a room, you’ll also need to consider what goes into making the space livable, such as adding insulation to ensure that it stays cool in the summer and warm in the winter.
+If your walls are unfinished, you’ll need to finish them with drywall, paneling, or plywood.
+If your garage conversion budget is on the smaller side, cheaper materials like shiplap or sheet metal are good alternatives.
 Flooring can be as simple as applying an epoxy-based concrete paint to your concrete floor, or as complex as building out a well-insulated wooden subfloor and installing carpeting.
-Some other flooring options include tile, vinyl, laminate, and wood.
+Other flooring options include tile, vinyl, laminate, and wood.